Chihuahuaboy/portfolio-site/README.md

 # portfolio-site
-1. Open in VS Code
+1. Open repository in VS Code
 2. Use the "Live Server" extension to open in a browser